epam/hubctl/CONTRIBUTING.md

 ## Release Guidelines

+0. Make sure all issues have been completed.
+It should not be possible to make a release for 'In Progress' issues.
 1. Release is always taken from `develop` branch
 2. Do not squash it but rebase to the `main` branch (or `master` if Github legacy naming is used)
 3. Create a tag with a version number.
 For example, `v0.1.0` (not aplicable for components and stacks).
 This should trigger the release workflow.
+4. Close issues that have been released.

 ## Coding Guidelines